When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 PHP Worker Limit Chart

 The PHP worker limit chart in MyKinsta analytics lets you see how many times the PHP engine reported reaching the maximum allocated worker number in its error log.
-This can help you gauge whether or not your site is continuously hitting limits as well as how updating to a newer PHP engine version might affect it.
+This chart can help you gauge whether or not performance optimizations are impacting your PHP worker usage.

 Cache Analysis Chart